 - Talking you through the process in plain English, so you know you’re doing the right thing for your lifestyle and financial position

-So, if you’re thinking of buying a house, but need some experts to guide you through the number crunching, get in touch!
+To learn more you can download a complimentary copy of our Home buyer's Bible.
+Or, if you’re ready to buy a house but need some experts to guide you through the number crunching, get in touch!

-For a free and no obligation chat with an Authorised Financial Adviser - often called a mortgage broker - about purchasing your first home, call 0508 MILESTONE (0508 645 378) or leave your details and query below.
-We’ll respond within one working day, and it’d be our pleasure to assist.
+For a free and no-obligation chat with a mortgage broker about purchasing your first home, call 0508 MILESTONE (0508 645 378) or leave your details and query below.
+It'll be our pleasure to respond within one working day.